Proportionality and the Limits of Welfarism: The Core

 \section{The Core}

 The main stability notion of cooperative game theory, the core, can be applied to the committee setting.
 Consider an election instance $(P,k)$.
 Based on a definition of \citet{justifiedRepresenattion}, we say that a committee $W$ with $|W| \le k$ is in the \myemph{core} if there does not exist a group of voters $S \subseteq N$ and a set of candidates $T$ such that $\frac{|T|}{k} \le \frac{|S|}{n}$ and for each voter $i \in S$ we have $|A_i \cap T| > |A_i \cap W|$.
 For example, a committee would be unstable if there existed a coalition of $40\%$ of the voters who can propose a committee that has $40\%$ of the allowed size such that each coalition member strictly prefers the smaller committee they proposed.
 The core implies other axioms such as extended justified representation (EJR).
-All known committee rules fail the core, and it is not known whether it is always non-empty.
+All known committee rules fail the core, and it is not known whether it is always non-empty.\footnote{If one generalizes from approval preferences to arbitrary additive utilities, there are small instances where the core is empty \citep{FMS18}.}